pie chart

 • Gift of Immortality: great way to keep Foxy around; opponent will have to get rid of the enchantment instead of Foxy, which is much harder to do.

-• Mask of Law and Grace/Shield of Duty and Reason: a lot of protection for next-to-nothing costs.
+• Mask of Law and Grace/Shield of Duty and Reason: protection against most magic colors, which allows Light-Paws to bypass opposing defenses.

 Some additional benefits that come with running this aura deck.

-• Replenish/Retether: the answers to the question: How do I return all my enchantments from the graveyard with a single spell?
+• Replenish/Retether: the answers to the question: How does one return one’s enchantments from the graveyard with a single spell?

-• Sun Titan: helps me with the recursion of my enchantments/auras and is a great combat creature to boot!
+• Sun Titan: helps with the recursion of enchantments/auras and is a great combat creature to boot!

 • Thran Power Suit: a Helm of the Gods on steroids!
 Even grants protection against opposing spells.